oracle/macaron/.github/ISSUE_TEMPLATE/bug_report.md

 Operating System: (e.g., Ubuntu 20.04, macOS 11.2)

+CPU architecture information (e.g., x86-64 (AMD64))

 Bash Version: (Run bash --version to get the version)

 Docker or Podman Version: (Run docker --version to get the version)

-Macaron Version: (If available, please specify the Macaron version you're using)
+If you are using Macaron as a Python package, please indicate that in your environment details and specify the Python version you are using.

+Macaron version or commit hash where the issue occurs.

 Additional Information: (Any other relevant details, such as hardware or network environment, such as proxies)